ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 * Correctly aggregated sales at the transaction level (summing by *transaction_id* first)
 * Then averaged these transaction values per customer

-Again, we cross-checked the SQL and results, and inspected the run in LangSmith to confirm that the agent followed the desired approach.
+Again, I cross-checked the SQL and results, and inspected the run in LangSmith to confirm that the agent followed the desired approach.

-These examples demonstrate that the agent is not just writing plausible SQL, but is actually **reasoning correctly about grain, joins, and aggregations**, guided by the system prompt and tools.
+These examples demonstrate that the agent is not just writing plausible SQL, but it is actually **reasoning correctly about grain, joins, and aggregations**, guided by the system prompt and tools.

 ___

-# 06. Growth & Next Steps <a name="growth-next-steps"></a>
+# 06. Growth and Next Steps <a name="growth-next-steps"></a>

 Potential future enhancements include: